PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/migrate-adal-js-to-msal-js.md

 ---
 title: "Migrate your JavaScript application from ADAL.js to MSAL.js"
 description: How to update your existing JavaScript application to use the Microsoft Authentication Library (MSAL) for authentication and authorization instead of the Active Directory Authentication Library (ADAL).
-author: OwenRichards1
+author: Dickson-Mwendia
 manager: CelesteDG
-ms.author: owenrichards
+ms.author: dmwendia
 ms.custom: has-adal-ref, devx-track-js
-ms.date: 07/06/2021
+ms.date: 01/10/2023
 ms.service: active-directory
 ms.subservice: develop
 ms.topic: how-to